• Menu

 Rafting the Blue River near Silverthorne.

 Below the Dillon Reservoir in Summit County, Colorado, whitewater rafting opportunities await on the Blue River.
-The river offers a few great options for whitewater rafting in close proximity to some of Colorado’s most spectacular mountain towns.
+The river offers a few great options for whitewater rafting near some of Colorado’s most spectacular mountain towns.

 With the dam slowly releasing water north to the Colorado River, rafting trips along the Blue River are usually possible until as late as August.
 However, the best conditions typically last until early July.